top of page

 All employees will be made aware of the named Safeguarding Leads and how to contact them.
 AMBIT Youth Ltd will ensure that all staff members receive training to update them on Child Protection and Safeguarding at a level and frequency suitable for their role.
 The Designated Safeguarding Leads will ensure that advice is sought from relevant child protection agencies when dealing with more complex issues.

 AMBIT Youth Ltd will ensure that all employees receive regular monitoring and supervision in their work with children and young people.
-AMBIT Youth Ltd will ensure that all employees have access to and understand the Prevent agenda in combating radicalisation.
+AMBIT Youth Ltd is committed to fulfilling its duty under the Prevent strategy to safeguard children and young people from radicalisation and extremism.
+Radicalisation refers to the process by which individuals come to support extremist ideologies.

 RESPONSIBILITIES (EMPLOYEES)